guynich/audio_understanding/README.md

 Python standalone version adapted from `google-gemini/gemma-cookbook` notebook for Gemma 3n model.

+On Apple Silicon with 16GB unified memory there can be memory allocation issues.
+Observed on MacBook Air M3 16GB.

 - [1.
 Installation](#1-installation)
 - [2.
 Run script](#2-run-script)
   - [Shopping buddy result](#shopping-buddy-result)